wellyshen/react-cool-form/docs/api-reference/use-form.md

 Tell React Cool Form to run validations on `blur` events.
 Default is `true`.

+### focusOnError

+`boolean`

+Tell React Cool Form to apply focus to the first field with an error upon an attempted form submission.
+Default is `true`.

+- Only native input elements that support [HTMLElement.focus()](https://developer.mozilla.org/en-US/docs/Web/API/HTMLOrForeignElement/focus) will work.
+- The focus order is based on the field order (i.e. top-to-bottom and left-to-right).
+- You can change the focus order by the [setFocus](#setfocus) method.

+👉🏻 See the [Focus On Error](../getting-started/validation-guide#focus-on-error) to learn more.

 ### validate

 `(values: FormValues) => FormErrors | false | void | Promise<FormErrors | false | void>`